Learn how to write a freelance writer bio that lands clients.

 Your elevator pitch is your brief response to people when they ask what you do.
 For instance, one version of mine is – I’m a Certified Content Marketing Strategist and Freelance Blogger for businesses in the security industry.

-It’s simple, describes what I do, and what my niche is – I write blog articles for businesses in the security agency.
-Your elevator pitch is something you’ll say over and over again.
+It’s simple, describes what I do, and what my niche is – I write blog posts for companies in the security niche.
+This spiel is something you’ll say over and over again.

 2. Include Your Skills, Qualifications, and Accomplishments